 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or the Florida UPMIFA requires the Foundation to retain as a fund of perpetual duration.
 In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature are reported as a loan from unrestricted net assets.
-For the period ending June 30, 2017 and 2016, the amount of the loan was \$26,241 and \$156,283, respectively.
+For the period ending June 30, 2018 and 2017, the amount of the loan was \$16,370 and \$26,241, respectively.
+The loan considers donor-restricted endowments where the fair value of the investments was less than donor stipulations plus amounts available for spending.
 The loan is offset against the net assets released from restrictions on the statement of activities.
 These deficiencies resulted from unfavorable market fluctuations and continued appropriation for certain programs that was deemed prudent by the governing board.